hoangtien2k3/hoangtien2k3/README.md

 </p>

+## About me
+I am a backend developer, I have worked as a software developer since 2021 and later focused extensively on backend applications since 2022.
+A computer geek who enjoys building backend systems, learning new things every day, reading books about personal development, and video games.
+In addition to learning knowledge, I ran a YouTube channel called "Hoàng Anh Tiến" on which I share my experiences developing backend systems.

 ## Hi there, Good day! 👋
 - ⚡ Currently I am a 3rd year student of information technology department
 - 🔭 Really Love new challenges